kareemikassab7/blockchain-developer-bootcamp-final-project/README.md

 $ truffle migrate                 you can change this one if ur migrating to another network
 $ truffle test

-3- IMPORTANT: if the truffle config didnt work while u deploy to a public network, just comment line 15, and uncomment lines 5 and 16. then, put your mnemonic phrase in the placeholder of line 5 "word1 word2 word3.... word12". then, put your infura endpoint ID instead of the placeholder PUT_YOUR_ID_HERE in line 16 (just find and replace). after this it should work.
+3- <b>IMPORTANT</b>: if the truffle config didnt work while u deploy to a public network, just comment line 15, and uncomment lines 5 and 16. then, put your mnemonic phrase in the placeholder of line 5 "word1 word2 word3.... word12". then, put your infura endpoint ID instead of the placeholder PUT_YOUR_ID_HERE in line 16 (just find and replace). after this it should work.

-<b><CAUTION</b> this is not safe as it can let ur wallet be stolen.
+<b>CAUTION</b> this is not safe as it can let ur wallet be stolen.
 I did this because I'm short on time and wanted to solve the error quickly as the .env is not working for some reason. after you deploy and if you want to share make sure to remove your confidential info.

 4- for front end type:
 $ npm run start